 It all leaves me wondering about the connection among allergies, histamine, and brain function?
 It seems especially relevant, given that climate change is apparently creating extended pollen seasons.

-To receive new posts from my blog, please fill in the box above-right.
+To receive new posts from my blog, please subscribe.

 IgG, Immunity, And ADHD Medication Failure